ParanoidUser/yolo/CHANGEME.md

+105 bottles of rum on the wall, 105 bottles of rum!
+You take one down, you pass it around, 104 bottles of rum on the wall.

 104 bottles of rum on the wall, 104 bottles of rum!
 You take one down, you pass it around, 103 bottles of rum on the wall.